ernestyalumni/CompPhys/Cpp/README.md

 I wanted to test out a new class which I want to put in a header file, with its class definition split away in another `.cpp` file.
 This is because the header file is the "interface" and the definition is separated.

 Then I wanted to have a test `main` function in a directory "above."
 Next, I wanted to compile it to test it out.
-With a Makefile, you'd do something like this:
+In the command prompt, you'd do something like this:

 ```
 g++ -std=c++14 testR3grid.cpp ./physlib/R3grid.cpp ./physlib/R3grid.h